 Another business example of software solutions applied to "stream inventory management' is Eastman Chemical, a commodity plastics and fine chemicals manufacturing company in eastern Tennessee.
 Stream inventory management for the company's 1,500 different raw materials from 850 different suppliers requires gigabits of information.
 To handle the load, Eastman Chemical developed the Global Business Integrated Information System, or Globiis.
 Using software from Germany's SAP as a platform, Globiis is able to track inventories, worldwide, in real time.
-Once the on hand levels are set, one person tracks the entire inventory stream from raw material to finished product.
+Once the on hand levels are set, one person tracks the entire inventory stream from raw material to finished product.TM

-25 percent of the time.
+Because the time material spends waiting in transit can be managed with an infusion of IT resources.
+At FedEx internal studies reveal that, from the time delivery orders are placed, material is actually moving through their system less than 25 percent of the time.
 24 Packages may be sitting on desks, waiting for pick-up, on a warehouse dock, in customs or stuck in traffic.
 Matching real-time information about orders, integrating surface and air transport modes, and matching arrival and departure time can reduce non-value added wait time at the nodes.
 FedEx has derived significant profits from even small reductions in non-value added wait time?and added new customers.

 DLA, in concert with a growing number of American companies, has turned to FedEx to apply IT solutions to its supply support needs.
 DLA on an experimental basis is stocking more than 5,000 Defense Department supply items at the FedEx warehouse in Memphis, Tennessee.
-Delivery goals of 24 hours domestic and 48 hours for overseas airport delivery have been demonstrated.
-As important, however, are the
+Delivery goals of 24 hours domestic and